-The business owner knew, after our first session, that they would be utterly foolish to go it alone.
+The business owner knew, after the first session, that they would be utterly foolish to go it alone.
 They understood that this also represented a false sense of economy.

 Within the first week, the business owner saw major action and started to breathe and breathe and breathe.
-The atmosphere in the office change.
+The atmosphere in the office changed.
 It was more focused and less chaotic.

 Our action plan was completed, one tick at a time.
-I then moved on to my next client.
 The business owner started working in a more productive fashion, increasing profits, securing loyal customers and balancing work and life.